vmishra18/vmishra18/README.md

 # Engineering Principles

 • Software should remain understandable long after it is written
-• Prefer simplicity and reliability over clever abstractions
+• Prefer simplicity and reliability over unnecessary complexity
-• Systems should fail safely and recover gracefully
+• Design systems that fail safely and recover gracefully
-• Build tools that genuinely improve how people work
+• Build tools that improve developer productivity
-• Observability and debugging should be first class concerns
+• Treat observability and debugging as first-class concerns

 ---

 # Connect

 GitHub
 https://github.com/vmishra18

 LinkedIn
 https://www.linkedin.com/in/vishal-mishra-0959601a4

 ---